aakash-sheth/event-registry/README.md

-# India Wedding Registry MVP
+# Event Registry MVP

-Full-stack wedding registry application built with Django REST Framework and Next.js 14.
+Full-stack event registry application built with Django REST Framework and Next.js 14.
+Supports invitations, RSVP, and gift registries for any type of event.

 ## 🚀 Quick Start